 College: Arts and Sciences

 Molecular genetics is the study of genes and the ways in which their RNA and protein products work together to make cells and organisms.
 By understanding genetic function at a molecular level, you will learn how normal organisms develop and function, and how genetic changes lead to disease.
-Studies in molecular genetics provided the foundation for new developments like gene therapy and personalized medicine.
+Studies in molecular genetics provided the foundation for new developments like gene therapy, RNA-based vaccines and personalized medicine.
 Through a major in molecular genetics, you will investigate and synthesize diverse fields including genetics, biochemistry, evolution, chemistry, genomics and others.

 Upon admission to the university, students can declare a major in molecular genetics within the College of Arts and Sciences.
 Interested students should contact the undergraduate advisor for molecular genetics.